 Faceless Killers: The First Kurt Wallander Mystery by Henning Mankell

 Jar City: A Reykjavik Thriller by Arnaldur Indridason

 For nonfiction, I always recommend Tony Horowitz and Bill Bryson—both hilarious as well as informative.
 Confederates in the Attic delves into present day southerners’ feelings about the Civil War and is relevant to events we’re currently watching.
 In A Voyage Long and Strange, Horowitz crafts an eye-opening book and entertaining read.
 He goes into American history beyond what we learn in school.
 My whole family read Bill Bryson’s A Walk in the Woods years ago; it is the hilarious and informative account of Bryson’s attempt to hike the Appalachian Trail from beginning to end.

 Confederates in the Attic: Dispatches from the Unfinished Civil War by Tony Horowitz

-Currently I’m on a Jojo Moyes kick.
+Currently, I’m on a Jojo Moyes kick.
 One of my beta readers told me my books are like hers, so I started reading them.
-I don’t want to compare myself to a published, well-known author, but yes, my books have a similar tone: fiction with romantic element, witty dialogue, interesting characters, and plenty of tension—but they leave you smiling.
+I don’t want to compare myself to a published, well-known author, but yes, my books have a similar tone: fiction with romantic elements, witty dialogue, interesting characters, and plenty of tension—but they leave you smiling.